In most situations, inheriting a legacy is a good thing, but not in IT.

 3. There is a risk in modernization

-Companies don’t want to risk and take a chance.
+Companies don’t want to risk it and take a chance.
 So, it’s best to maintain the status quo.
 Risks involved in modernization are:

 • This must be super expensive.
 What if it’s not worth spending so much time and money?

-4. Fear of unknown
+4. Fear of the unknown

 As a result, we find legacy systems everywhere – telecom, banks, healthcare, government, transport, manufacturing, and others.

-Although there are many solutions that make it possible to continue using legacy systems.
-Still, it’s best not to keep using them indefinitely.
+Although there are many solutions that make it possible to continue using legacy systems, it’s still best not to keep using them indefinitely.

 In the long run, the indefinite use of such legacy applications can harm your business.
 There are multiple reasons for this: